AUSTRALIAN CAPITAL TERRITORY (ACT), VICTORIA (VIC), SOUTH AUSTRALIA (SA), WESTERN AUSTRALIA (WA), TASMANIA (TAS), NORFOLK ISLAND

 In considering whether one has breached a duty of care, the courts look at the standard of care which would be reasonably expected from a person acting in the defendant's circumstances, in the capacity in which the defendant was acting (eg as a doctor, nurse, dentist etc).

-Healthcare practitioners do not have to be perfect, but have only to exercise the skill that a reasonable practitioner professing the skills in question would be expected to exercise in the circumstances.
-To help the court make an assessment in this regard, expert witnesses (other healthcare practitioners experienced in the field) are called to give their opinion as to whether the actions in question were in fact reasonable under the circumstances.
+Doctors do not have to be perfect, but have only to exercise the skill that a reasonable practitioner professing the skills in question would be expected to exercise in the circumstances.
+To help the court make an assessment in this regard, expert witnesses (other doctors experienced in the field) are called to give their opinion as to whether the actions in question were in fact reasonable under the circumstances.

 It is impossible to set out a comprehensive explanation of what is a reasonable standard of care that covers every possible health care situation in one statement.
 Each case must be considered on its own merits.